| What I’m Reading

 The Getaway by Jim Thompson | Murder Mystery

 This author and book were introduced to me through Anthony Jeselnik’s book club.
-Best known as a comedian, he turns out to be a book aficionado as well.
+Best known for his dark comedy, it turns out that Jeselnik is also a book aficionado.

 This is a very fast read (an evening or two).
 It features great characters, all with major flaws.
 Then there’s the deus ex machina near the end of the book.
 When you come across this writing technique, it almost always means the book (or movie) is a disaster.
 Not in this case.
 The adventure that “Ma” takes the main characters on is remarkable in a seriously dark way.